Guggenheim Museum Bilbao

 Building Design

-In keeping with the Guggenheim philosophy of harmonizing architecture and fine art - as reflected in Frank Lloyd Wright's design for the Solomon R. Guggenheim Museum in New York - the Bilbao museum's avant-garde Deconstructivist design employs a novel mix of materials to create an extraordinary silhouette, juxtaposing strange organic shapes with huge glass walls and regular forms finished in stone and titanium.
+In keeping with the Solomon Guggenheim philosophy of harmonizing architecture and fine art - as reflected in the design for the Guggenheim Museum in New York by Frank Lloyd Wright (1867-1959) - the Bilbao museum's avant-garde Deconstructivist design employs a novel mix of materials to create an extraordinary silhouette, juxtaposing strange organic shapes with huge glass walls and regular forms finished in stone and titanium.
 Constructed using high-tech Computer Aided Three Dimensional Interactive Applications (CATIA), the building has the overall contour of a ship, reflecting the marine history of the site.
 A tourist attraction in its own right, its spectacular appearance has made an immense contribution to the image of the city, attracting visitors from around the world.
 Amazingly, unlike other iconic buildings like the Sydney Opera House, it was completed on time and within budget.

 Permanent Collection

-The permanent collection of the Guggenheim Museum Bilbao encompasses works by the foremost artists of the last four decades of the 20th century, augmented by items from the Solomon R. Guggenheim Foundation, including major exemplars of modern art movements like Abstract Expressionism and American Pop-Art, as well as contemporary art movements such as Arte Povera, Minimalism, Post-Minimalism, and Conceptual art.
+Now established as one of the best galleries of contemporary art in Europe, the permanent collection of the Guggenheim Museum Bilbao encompasses works by the foremost artists of the last four decades of the 20th century, augmented by items from the Solomon R. Guggenheim Foundation, including major exemplars of modern art movements like Abstract Expressionism and American Pop-Art, as well as contemporary movements such as Minimalism, Post-Minimalism, Arte Povera and Conceptual art.
 In general, the emphasis is on installations and electronic forms of art, rather than traditional fine art painting.
 In addition, a number of spaces are reserved for in-depth installations and other large-scale works created specially for the Museum.
 Thus for example, artists like Sol LeWitt, Richard Long, and Richard Serra have created site-specific works to exploit the large areas of the museum.
-Contemporary Basque and Spanish artists such as Eduardo Chillida, Juan Munoz, Antonio Saura, and Antoni Tapies are also represented.
+Contemporary Spanish painting by modern and contemporary Basque and Spanish artists such as Eduardo Chillida, Juan Munoz, Antonio Saura, and Antoni Tapies are also represented.

 Highlights